Installation

 Verifying Installation

-After adding the script, open your browser's developer console and run:
+After the runtime loads and window.ours_experiments.init(...) has run, open your browser's developer console and run:

 window.ours_experiments.getAssignments();